 Acts 4:1-22, AD33-AD34.
 Peter in Court Again – Peter’s 3rd sermon and first jailing.

-After healing the crippled man, Peter along with John ends up in front of the ruling Jewish Leaders (Sanhedrin) who questioned Peter.
+After healing the crippled man, Peter along with John ended up in front of the ruling Jewish Leaders (Sanhedrin) who questioned Peter.
 They wanted to know under whose authority Peter had healed the cripple.

-Peter then starts to explain what had happened along with whose authority he had used, that of Jesus the Son of God.
+Peter then started to explain what had happened along with whose authority he had used, that of Jesus the Son of God.

-This was the first persecution of the early church.
-Which was to become one of a many for the early church.
+This was the first persecution of the early church and was to become one of a many for the early church.